 THANK YOU TO ALL THOSE WHO PARTICIPATED!

-Seventy-five years ago, on Rosh Hashanah 1945, the Fraenkelufer Synagogue in Kreuzberg was the first in Berlin to reopen its doors for formal services after the Nazi period.
+Over 75 years ago, on Rosh Hashanah 1945, the Fraenkelufer Synagogue in Kreuzberg was the first in Berlin to reopen its doors for formal services after the Nazi period.

 The war in Europe had only been over since May.
 Survivors were emerging from their hiding places and the camps, and with them Jewish life was slowly returning to the ruined city.
 Through the heroic efforts of recently arrived Jewish American GIs, led by Captain Harry Nowalsky, the Synagogue managed an improvised renovation and, incredibly, reopened in time for the Jewish High Holidays.
 The event was captured for Life magazine by Robert Capa, one of the leading war photographers of the 20th century.